jnalon/fast-fourier-transform/java/README.md

 # Java Version

 This folder contains the Java version of the Discrete Fourier Transform.
-Java is an object oriented language created by Sun Microsystems in 1995.
+Java is an object oriented language created by James Gosling at Sun Microsystems in 1995.
 It was designed with the goal of allow developing portable applications -- it's *motto* was *\"write once, run everywhere\"*.
 Although it inherited a lot of syntax constructs from C and C++, Java has different semantics, focusing more on code reuse.
-These days, Java belongs to and is developed by Oracle Corporation.
+These days, Java is owned by and is developed by Oracle Corporation.

 Java owes much of its popularity by being there when the Internet started to gain popularity.
 It was the only language that allowed some sort of dynamic behaviour on browsers through *applets*, small applications that run on browser plugins.
 The language, however, proved to be useful to much more than that.